6 Proven eCommerce Customer Retention Strategies (Keep Shoppers Coming Back)

 So, if easy sales are your jam, build a retention program that packs a punch.

-Think about a brand or service that you love – especially one that’s gone out of its way to make you feel valued.
+Think about a brand or service that you love.
+Especially one that’s gone out of their way to make you feel valued.

 Chances are your regularly recommend that company to others, right?